-I’ve recently learned that in the writing world there are “plotters” and “pantsers.”
+I’ve been told that in the writing world, there are “plotters” and “pantsers.”
 Yeah, this was news to me, too.
 These terms describe authors who “plot” out an outline or those who “fly by the seats of their pants” and develop their story as they go.

 In case we haven’t met, Hi, I’m Laura Sherman the Friendly Ghostwriter, a dyed-in-the-wool plotter.
 I blog a lot about how to outline a book.
 I can’t even begin to write a short story without a detailed road map of where I’m going.
 It would be a hot mess.
 I’d be a hot mess.